microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/02-ModernizingYourDataEstateWithSQLServer2019.md

 However, there were some features that come with SQL Server that were not included in SQL Server 2017 on Linux.
 SQL Server 2019 shores up these gaps by including features like Replication.

 Instructor led workshops will review SQL Server on Linux and Containers in SQL Server 2019 using the **Module 2.5 SQL Server on Linux and Containers** from the deck <a href="https://github.com/microsoft/sqlworkshops/blob/master/SQLGroundToCloud/slides/SQL%20Server%202019%20Modern%20Data%20Platform.pptx">SQL Server 2019 Modern Data Platform</a>

+Your instructor will guide to proceed to the Activity below for hands-on exercises for SQL Server 2019 Linux and Containers.

 If you are using this module self-paced, read and go through all the activities of SQL Server on Linux and Containers in SQL Server 2019 from <a href="https://github.com/microsoft/sqlworkshops/blob/rgward/sql2019lab/05_Linux_and_Containers.md">Module 05 SQL Server 2019 Linux and Containers of the SQL Server 2019 Lab</a> and proceed to Module 2.6 of this workshop What Else, Migration, and Next Steps. **Note**: The SQL Server 2019 lab has Next Steps.
 Do not follow those but read the introduction and come back to the next section of this workshop.